amirhosseindz/gmail-auto-delete/readme.md

 - Reads a Google Sheet to get email addresses to target.
 - Deletes emails older than a configurable number of days (e.g., 3-day, 5-day lists).
+- Archived emails older than a year.
-- Supports batch deletion to avoid Gmail API limits.
+- Supports batch operations to avoid Gmail API limits.
 - Modular code with reusable functions for fetching emails from sheets.

 ## Setup